 Furthermore, the paper bag and soy-based inks are both recyclable and landfill-friendly.
 It means that if the decaying bag is burned, it will not emit dangerous vapors.

-Each 20-pound bag includes 3.8 pounds of large pieces, 12 pounds of medium pieces, 4.1 pounds of small bits, and one pound of chips or dust.
+Each 20-pound bag includes 3.8 pounds of large pieces, 12 pounds of the medium, 4.1 pounds of small, and one pound of chips or dust.
 These lump charcoals are the purest type of carbon, and when burned, they emit a high-pitched glass sound.

 The maximum temperature that Rockwood lump charcoal can reach is 900 degrees Fahrenheit, which is higher than other brands.
-The fire, on the other hand, spread slowly to reach the necessary temperature.
+On the other hand, the fire spread slowly to reach the necessary temperature.

 - CA Prop 65 compliant